 2017: How Accessible and Relevant is Public Information on Family Mediation?

 My Masters' dissertation looked at the accessibility of public documents on family mediation.
 I analysed documents created by mediation providers and gatekeepers, as well as the most common websites on search engines when searching for advice on divorce.
 I conducted qualitative content analysis alongside readability formulas.
 By using a mixed-methods approach, I discovered the widespread use of complex language and legal jargon in documents intended for a public audience.
 Mediation was positively portrayed throughout, including by gatekeepers who present themselves as neutral bodies.
 Overall, the study adds to growing calls for an authoritative, online portal for parties' options for family disputes.

-However, the literature on family mediation raises questions as to the interpretation of autonomy and neutrality in practice.
-My thesis will consider how party autonomy and mediator neutrality operate within family mediation in England and Wales and what this means for clients.
-The overall objective of the thesis is to understand how modern family mediation practice operates, in light of recent changes to the family justice system that have cut legal aid and introduced mandatory Mediation, Information and Assessment Meetings (MIAMs).
-In particular, the project aims to understand: how are the objectives of mediation and the role of the mediator, particularly in relation to party autonomy and mediator neutrality, conceptualised in family mediation?
+My thesis will consider how mediator neutrality and party autonomy operate within family mediation in England and Wales and what this means for clients.
+The overall objective of the thesis is to understand how modern family mediation practice operates and to track changes in its conceptualisation from the 1970s.
+In particular, the project aims to understand: how are the objectives of mediation and the role of the mediator conceptualised in family mediation?